pjaos/ct6_meter_os/software/server/installers/README.md

 ***************************************************************************
 ```

-- These commands now available to you on the command line.
+- These commands are now available to you on the command line.
   Command line help text can be viewed for each command if the -h argument is used.
   The software/server/README.md file details how to use the installed software.